-Each month Book Trust students choose and order up to $7 worth of Scholastic books from Scholastic Book Clubs.
+Each month Book Trust students choose and order up to $7 worth of Scholastic books from Scholastic Reading Club.
 This generally equates to 2-3 books each month.
 At the end of a 9-month school year, students will have chosen 20-30 books to add to their home libraries.

 Does my school or classroom qualify for Book Trust?

 Book Trust serves schools in the U.S. that have high populations of students from low-income families.
-Our first priority is to raise funds to support our existing schools in nine states: California, Colorado, Hawaii, Florida, New York, Oregon, Texas, Washington and West Virginia.
+Our first priority is to raise funds to support our existing schools in eleven states: California, Colorado, Hawaii, Florida, Montana, New York, Oregon, Texas, Washington, Wisconsin, and West Virginia.

 If you are interested in bringing Book Trust to your school, please complete our short form.